-One criticism we hear often about the iPhone X is that its 5.8-inch screen simply isn’t big enough.
-Last year, big-screen lovers had to opt for the less fully-featured iPhone 8 Plus to get the most real estate.
-Not anymore: Apple’s iPhone XS Max offers the biggest screen available in an iPhone to date, along with many of the top-shelf features like Face ID.
+One criticism we often used to hear about the iPhone X is that its 5.8-inch screen simply wasn’t big enough.
+In 2017, big-screen lovers had to opt for the less fully-featured iPhone 8 Plus to get the most real estate.
+Not anymore: Smartphone shoppers in 2018 and 2019 have the option of the Apple iPhone XS Max, which offers the biggest screen available in an iPhone to date, along with many top-shelf features such as Face ID.
 It’s the perfect option for people who want to upgrade from older Plus models.

 Too Max to handle